historic-trails/website/docs/things-to-do-over-break.md

 ---

-To code to insert the above image:
+To insert the above image, copy this code to your Markdown file:
 ```
 {%raw%}{% include figure.html
   class="img-right"